codydjango/everyday/README.md

 Everyday is an ethereum-integrated habit-former.
 As difficult tasks become habitual, update your routine for continuous improvement.

-It takes 30 days to ingrain a new habit.
+It takes 30 days to normalize a new habit.
 Get started now.

 ### How does this work?